yitzhak-bloy/Calculator/README.md

 # Calculator (React)

-My project for for the [Build a calculator challenge](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-javascript-calculator) as part of the curriculum for the Front End Libraries Certification on [freeCodeCamp](https://www.freecodecamp.org/).
+My project for the [Build a calculator challenge](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-javascript-calculator) as part of the curriculum for the Front End Libraries Certification on [freeCodeCamp](https://www.freecodecamp.org/).